These are main draws to the The Falls on the zambezi river region, awe-inspiring views and a rich history.

 The "best" time depends on your priorities.
 For maximum water volume and spray, visit during high water.

-Great for spectacular views plus undergoing the "smoke that thunders."
+Great for stunning views and encountering the "smoke that thunders."

-For bathing in Devil's A pool and world-class white-water rafting, low water season is ideal.
+For taking a dip in Devil's Pool and world-class white-water rafting, low water season is ideal.

 Excellent for adventure activities and clearer gorge views.